Coherence Co

 The shape is built to where you are.
 It is always anchored in the same logic: Leadership → Systems → Culture = Coherence.

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

-A practice for leaders whose organisations are harder to run than they should be.
-Your strategy is right and your people are capable, yet the work doesn't translate.The list is the practice's primary written channel.
+Coherence Co is a practice for leaders whose organisation is harder to run than it should be.
+Your strategy is clear, and yet the organisation still cannot turn it into delivery.The list is the practice's primary written channel.
 New thinking, resources, services and invitations land here first.

 Privacy: Your email is held securely in Kit.
 It is not shared.
 Unsubscribe any time.

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

 Thank you

-Copyright © 2026 Coherence Co Ltd - All Rights Reserved.
+Copyright © 2026 Coherence Co · All rights reserved.

 Thanks